DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/08-deep-learning/homework.md

 Make sure you don't re-create the model - we want to continue training the model we already started training.

-What is the mean of validation loss for the model trained with augmentations?
+What is the mean of validation loss for all the epochs for the model trained with augmentations?

 - 0.15
 - 0.77
 - 0.37
+- 0.97

 ### Question 6